New Year, New You: 7 Everyday Winter Habits That Could Be Sabotaging Your Hair and Scalp Health

 1. Turning Up the Heat in the Shower

-Once this barrier is compromised, the scalp becomes prone to irritation, flaking, and sensitivity — all of which can interfere with the hair growth cycle and increase breakage at the root.
+Hot water strips away your scalp’s natural oils.
+As a result, the protective barrier weakens.
+Once this barrier breaks down, irritation, flaking, and sensitivity quickly follow.
+Over time, this can disrupt the hair growth cycle and increase breakage at the root.

 New Year reset:

-Wash your hair with lukewarm water and avoid prolonged exposure.
-A brief cooler rinse at the end can help smooth the hair cuticle and lock in moisture.
+Wash your hair with lukewarm water instead.
+Keep showers short.
+Then finish with a brief cool rinse to smooth the cuticle and help seal in moisture.

 2. Ignoring Scalp Hydration